vic-ma/website/content/posts/2025-11-05-final-report/index.md

 ### Our word suggestion algorithm

-Our word suggestion algorithm was a little bit more advanced than this basic alorithm---but not by much.
+Our word suggestion algorithm was a little bit more advanced than this basic algorithm---but not by much.
 So, our algorithm also could not handle the problematic grid properly:

 ![Broken behaviour](https://victorma.ca/posts/gsoc-6/broken.png)